mentum/lambdaws/README.md

 ## Contributions

 Contributions are welcomed!
-Please visit the Trello Board to vote and see which cards are the most in demand.
+Please visit the Trello Board to vote and see which cards are the most in-demand.
-When you decide to tackle a card, please move it to the according list, assign it to yourself, then make a pull request.
+When you decide to tackle a card, please move it to the according list, assign it to yourself, and make a pull request.